 Title and Authorship Information

-Title should be a brief phrase (capitalize first letter of each word in the title) describing the contents of the paper.
+Title should be a brief phrase (capitalize first letter of each word in the title) describing the contents of the paper and should not contain abbreviations.
 Title Page should include the authors’ full names and affiliations, the name of the corresponding author along with phone, fax and E-mail information.